cwx-worst-one/EAT/README.md

 <!-- omit in toc -->
 ## News :new:
-- We release the paper [EAT: Self-Supervised Pre-Training with Efficient Audio Transformer](https://arxiv.org/abs/2401.03497).
-- We release the pre-trained and fine-tuned model checkpoints.
+- We release the [paper ](https://arxiv.org/abs/2401.03497) and EAT model checkpoints.
-- We release the codes for audio feature extraction and audio classification inference (for AudioSet).
+- We release the codes for audio features extraction and audio classification inference (on AudioSet).

 <!-- omit in toc -->
 ## Introduction